 |55-75 Minutes||The role of the clinician|

 |110-120 Minutes||Summary, Q&A|

-Kathleen Weissberg, in her 25+ years of practice, has worked in long-term care as a researcher/educator and has established various programs in nursing facilities including palliative care, adult sexuality, falls management, dementia care and staging.
-She provides continuing education support to 6000 therapists nationwide as Director of Education for Select Rehabilitation.
-She is Montessori certified, a certified dementia practitioner, has lectured nationally, at the state level, and authored publications on dementia quality care and low vision.
+Kathleen Weissberg, in her 25+ years of practice, has worked in long-term care as a researcher/educator and has established various programs in nursing facilities including palliative care and end of life care, incontinence management, falls management and dementia care and staging.
+She currently provides continuing education support to 6000 therapists nationwide as Director of Education for Select Rehabilitation.

 Content Disclosure: This learning event does not focus exclusively on any specific product or service.